+Input / Output Description Default Value

+Enable (in) Enable this component.
+False

-Input / Output Description Default Value SolData (in) Optimization solution data.
-N/A Limit (in) Limit in solution volume percentage increase.
-Above this value, the solution offered by this component will be rejected 100 Threshold (in) A percentage of the cross-sectional area of the largest element that exists in the solution.
+SolData (in) Optimization solution data.
+N/A

+Limit (in) Limit in solution volume percentage increase.
+Above this value, the solution offered by this component will be rejected.
+100.0

+Threshold (in) A percentage of the cross-sectional area of the largest element that exists in the solution.
 Members with areas below this will be removed where possible.
+5

-5 Vol (out) Volume of the solution structure.
-N/A SolData (out) Optimization solution data.
-N/A Increase (out Volume increase (%).
-N/A Log (out) Solution log.
+Vol (out) Volume of the solution structure.
 N/A

+SolData (out) Optimization solution data.
+N/A

+Increase (out Volume increase (%).
+N/A

+Log (out) Solution log.
+N/A

-An example of the results of a Filter stage is shown in Figure 69:
+An example of the results of a Filter stage is shown in Figure 76:

-Figure 69 - Filtering the output from Layout Optimization stage (L = original, R = filtered)
+Figure 76 - Filtering the output from Layout Optimization stage (L = original, R = filtered)